Picking out the best Pixar movies is like picking a favorite child. It’s wrong, uncomfortable and undoubtedly shame and guilt will follow.

 Read on to see what did make my top five!

-Wall-E is not only Pixar’s best-animated movie, but it’s also Disney’s.
-It’s a bold claim considering Disney’s body of work started in 1937 with Pinocchio and includes hits like The Lion King.
+Wall-E is not only Pixar’s best animated movie, but it’s also Disney’s.
+It’s a bold claim considering Disney’s body of work started in 1937 with Snow White and the Seven Dwarfs and includes hits like The Lion King.
 What’s even bolder is that it’s only the movie’s first act that’s special.

 If you haven’t seen Wall-E‘s first 30 minutes, stop what you’re doing and watch.
 It touches on nostalgia, keepsakes, daily grind, and the trepidation of making new friends.
 Its cinematic perfection and what Pixar was able to do with a trash compactor borders on witchcraft.